Aman07a/codecademy-membership-optimization/README.md

 ## Valuable Resources

-There are hundreds of hours of free content on Codecademy, and thousands of hours of material available with our paid plans; <br>
+There are hundreds of hours of free content on Codecademy, <br>
+and thousands of hours of material available with our paid plans; <br>
 but no matter your membership level, the key to success is learning intelligently. <br>
 If you build the habits to use our features, it will be easier for you to master technical skills.